KMMBridgeKMMBridge SPM Quick Start

 After the token is created, make sure to get and keep a copy of the token string.
 We’ll need to add it in a few places.

 We use the “classic” PAT option because we know what scopes are needed, and most docs talk about those scopes.
-The “Fine-grained tokens” should also work, but the scope names are different and we’d need to do some testing.
+The “Fine-grained tokens” should also work, but you’ll need to read the docs and add equivalent access scopes.

 Some Highlights (while we’re waiting)